G-Research/spark-dgraph-connector/README.md

 Nodes can also be loaded in a wide fully typed format:

+    import uk.co.gresearch.spark.dgraph.connector._

     spark
       .read
-      .option(NodesModeOption, NodesModeTypedOption)
+      .option(NodesModeOption, NodesModeWideOption)
       .dgraphNodes("localhost:9080")

 The returned `DataFrame` has the following schema (depends on the schema of the Dgraph database).
-Node properties get stored in typed columns:
+Node properties get stored in typed columns, ordered alphabetically (property columns start after the `subject` column):

     root
      |-- subject: long (nullable = false)